 Enabling the insurance industry to understand the technical implications for properties following incidents such as floods or fires, together with the most appropriate and cost effective ways of responding to them, gives insurance practitioners greater confidence in accepting the advice of competent contractors and recognising the benefits of recommended procedures.
 This in turn ensures contractors are better placed to deliver value for money without compromising quality and best practice.

 The insurer training programme, delivered by the BDMA, leads to the BDMA Insurance Technician accreditation.
-An accreditation category of BDMA Claims Practitioner is available for those involved in property claims activities, who do not meet the criteria for accreditation as a Damage Management Technician or Insurance Technician.
+An accreditation category of BDMA Claims Technician is available for those involved in property claims activities, who do not meet the criteria for accreditation as a Damage Management Technician or Insurance Technician.
 It caters for those who are not directly employed by an insurance or adjusting company for whom interaction with professional damage management practitioners and the insurance sector is a feature of their day-to-day activity.